STREBER24/pythonLANDE/README.md

 This repo enables automated access to the P2P-loan plattform [LANDE](https://lande.finance) with python.
 This is usefull to download reports automated and to implement an costum autoinvest for the secondary market without the minimum of 250€ for the built-in autoinvest.

 ## Setup
-To start the service change the values in ``src/config.py`` to your preferences.
-Then you can execute ``src/landeRequest.py`` or build an executable with
+Execute ``src/landeRequest.py`` or build an executable with

 > pyinstaller --onefile --windowed src/landeRequest.py

 On the first execution and on ever failed login attemt you should be requested to enter your credentials for LANDE.
 If this failed you can manually execute ``src/credentials.py``.
+Preferences are set to the values in ``src/config.py`` by default but stored in and loaded from ``~/.lande`` after the first execution and can be manipulated there.

 ## Licence
 The Software is published with the [MIT Licence](LICENCE.txt).